tylim88/styled-break/README.md

 `styledBreak` creates a `cssR` helper function plus 2 HOC `styledR` and `styledHOC`.

 * config(required): object made of `breakpoints` and `sLevel` props.
-  * breakpoints(required): you can define as many breakpoints you want, however please avoid including underscore `_` in props name.
+  * breakpoints(optional): default value is bootstrap breakpoint.
+You can define as many breakpoints you want, however please **avoid** including underscore `_` in props name.
 The value should be the **minimum** value of your breakpoint (the unit is `px`).
-  * sLevel(optional): is your class specificity level, default value is `1`.
-You can nest specificity level in the tagged template literal to have finer control on class specificity.
+  * sLevel(optional): is your class specificity level, default value is `one`.
+You can nest specificity level in the tagged template literal to have finer control on class specificity level.

 ### 2. styledCss